ChenEating716/pybullet-URDF-models/README.md

 # pybullet_URDF_models
-Collection of urdf models (part of it comes from YCB dataset).
+Collection of urdf models (**part of it comes from YCB dataset**).

 Made for robot manipulation and grasping simulation, tested with PyBullet.

-This collection contains more than 90+ daily supplies urdf models, which can be encountered in kitchen, desk, workshop and dinner scenario.
+This collection contains more than **90+** daily supplies urdf models, which can be encountered in kitchen, desk, workshop and dinner scenario.

 The model data follows format below:

 ```
-models (dir)
+urdf_models/
-—— fork (dir)
+—— models/
+———— fork/
-———— collision.obj
+—————— collision.obj
-———— model.urdf
+—————— model.urdf
-———— texture_map.png
+—————— texture_map.png
-———— textured.obj
+—————— textured.obj
-———— textured.obj.mtl
+—————— textured.obj.mtl
-———— visual.ply
+—————— visual.ply
 ```

-You are also welcome to add your own models under the models directory follow the same format.
+You are also welcome to add your own models under the urdf_models/models/ directory follow the same format.
 Nothing more needs to be done.

 ## Installation